-Flash Narrative Tuesday is a way to share my current work in progress, a book based on the Great Plains diaries of my great-aunt Hattie, which she kept from 1920-1957.
+Flash Narratives are a way to share my current work in progress, a book based on the Great Plains diaries of my great-aunt Hattie, which she kept from 1920-1957.
 Each flash narrative is no longer than 500 words.
 For more background information on the project, go here.

 For this week’s flash narrative, I put together all of the Easter entries from 1920 through 1957, selected ones that most clearly show the themes that run through the diaries (food, transportation, family) and, for Hattie, the deepening sense of isolation, and then whittled the words to fewer than 500.
 I’ve also included two postcards—one sent from Hattie to her youngest sister, Louise (my grandmother), in 1909, and one sent from Louise to her mother in 1911.